squidfunk/mkdocs-material/docs/bug-report/index.md

 ---

-At this point, when you still haven't found a solution to your problem, we encourage you to create an issue, because it's now very likely that you stumbled over something we don't know yet.
-Read the next section to learn how to create a complete and helpful bug report.
+At this point, when you still haven't found a solution to your problem, we encourage you to create an issue because it's now very likely that you stumbled over something we don't know yet.
+Read the following section to learn how to create a complete and helpful bug report.

   [Search our documentation]: ?q=

 ## Issue template

-We have created a new issue template to make the bug reporting process as simple as possible and more efficient for the community and for us.
-It is the result of our experience answering and fixing more than 1,600 issues (and counting), and consists of the following parts:
+We have created a new issue template to make the bug-reporting process as simple as possible and more efficient for the community and us.
+It is the result of our experience answering and fixing more than 1,600 issues (and counting) and consists of the following parts:

 - [Title]